SHAD0WJ0KER/python-cli/README.md

 # How to use

 1. clone this repository (pypi distribution is planned down the road)
-2. From the command line run `pip install -r requirements.txt`
+2. `cd` into the repository and from the command line run `pip install -r requirements.txt`
 3. Run command `pip install .`

 > [!NOTE]